alexm-dev/ShareSpace/README.md

 - Eclipse: right-click project -> Run As -> Maven build... -> set Goals to `javadoc:javadoc` -> Run

 You can then open the index.html inside output directory.
 Default: `target/reports/apidocs/index.html`

-## Submission

-To build the submission zip/tar:

-Download the action workflow artifact from the the [Build Submission](https://github.com/alexm-dev/ShareSpace/actions/workflows/submission.yml) workflow.
-Click on the most workflow run and then download the `ShareSpace-submission`.

 ## License